jtushman/state_machine/README.markdown

 Just have your object inherit from `mongoengine.Document` and state_machine will add a StringField for state.

-*Note:* You must explictly call #save to persist the document to the datastore.
+*Note:* You must explicitly call #save to persist the document to the datastore.

 ```python
     @acts_as_state_machine